01 Feb Building Regulations for Balustrades

 In Queensland, over 20 people have died and hundreds of people have been injured between 2002 to 2012 after falling from decks or balconies.
 A portion of this statistic is associated with structural failure, which is why it is so important to ensure your balustrades comply with the national building regulations.

-Other common site issues that can cause balustrades to become unsafe include poorly laid titles, electric cables or water services that are too close to the balustrade when installing.
+Other common site issues that can cause balustrades to become unsafe include poorly laid tiles, electric cables or water services that are too close to the balustrade when installing.
 It is especially dangerous if an installer drills through the wall into electric cabling and causes the balustrade to become ‘live’.

 With these common issues in mind you can now see why building regulations are so important to keep you and your family safe.
-Here at Sentrel we care about safety and convenience so we’ve created a simple outline to ensure your balustrades comply with the most current building regulations as at January 2016.
+Here at Sentrel we care about safety and convenience so we’ve created a simple outline to ensure your balustrades comply with the most current building regulations as at January 2024.

 What is a Balustrade and Why do You Need it?